2023 Award Winner:

-The DSC Bull Elephant Award will be presented to U.S. Rep Bruce Westerman at the 2023 DSC Annual Convention.
-The Bull Elephant Award is given to legislators at both the national or state levels who have continually supported legislation and efforts that coincide with DSC’s mission.
+The 2025 DSC-PAC Bull Elephant Award will be presented to North Dakota Governor Kelly Armstrong at the 2025 DSC Convention & Sporting Expo.
+This award is given to legislators at the national level who have continually supported legislation and efforts that coincide with DSC’s mission.

 Purpose